Tmbcarvalho7/ML-NBA-ALL-StarGame/README.md

+*Machine Learning for NBA All-Star Game selection*

-This project was conducted as part of the ”Apren- dizagem Computacional” course in the first year of the Master’s degree in Electrical and Computer Engineering at FEUP.
+This project was conducted as part of the ”Aprendizagem Computacional” course in the first year of the Master’s degree in Electrical and Computer Engineering at FEUP.
 The main objective is to develop a machine learning model to predict NBA All-Star selections based on players’ performance statistics.